-2.5 Degree/doctoral theses completed as part of research projects
+2.4 Degree/doctoral theses completed as part of research projects

-If a student's thesis will be written as part of a research project, an agreement between the student and the MedUni Vienna must be concluded in advance (except in the case of doctoral candidates who have an employment contract with the university).
-Supervisors can obtain the contract template (Agreement on Participation in Projects by Students) on request from the Legal Department.
-In case of doubt please contact the MedUni Vienna Legal Department.
+If a thesis will be written as part of a research project, an agreement between the student and MedUni Vienna must be concluded in advance (except in the case of doctoral candidates who have an employment contract with the university).
+Supervisors can obtain the contract template (Agreement on Participation in Projects by Students) on request from the Legal Affairs and Compliance Department.
+In case of doubt, please contact the MedUni Vienna Legal Affairs and Compliance Department.

-2.6 Copyright, obligation to publish and blocking request
+2.5 Copyright, obligation to publish and blocking request

-Section 86(1) Universities Act states that students must publish an academic thesis that has received a positive assessment before they can be awarded their degree.
-At MedUni Vienna, students fulfil this obligation by uploading the final electronic version of their thesis to the repository at the University Library.

-Publication of a student's thesis is required before award of their degree.
-When submitting an academic paper in this way, the author is entitled to request that access to the uploaded paper is withheld for a maximum of five years from the date of submission.
-Pursuant to section 86(4) Universities Act, the request must be granted if the student establishes that their legal or business interests would be materially endangered by permitting access.
+Section 86(1) Universities Act states that a graduate must publish an academic thesis that has received a positive assessment before they can be awarded their degree.
+At MedUni Vienna, students fulfil this obligation by uploading the final electronic version of their thesis to the MedUni Vienna ePub University Library repository.
+Publication of the thesis is required before award of their degree.
+When submitting the thesis in this way, the author is entitled to request that access to the uploaded paper is withheld for a maximum of five years from the date of submission.
+Under section 86(4) Universities Act. the request must be approved if the student demonstrates that publication would jeopardise material legal or economic interests.
 This means that not every possible threat to interests is sufficient to allow the request; the threat must jeopardise material interests.